jacquessham/sfotraffic/Part1/README.md

 <br>
 The RMSE of this model is 0.1812

-## Approach 3: Linear Model
+## Approach 3: General Additive Model
 Recently, Facebook release a new time series package for R and Python called Facebook Prophet.
 You may find more information at <a href="https://facebook.github.io/prophet/">this website</a>.
 Therefore, I have given a shot to try to use.

-However, only linear model is available in this package.
+However, only general additive model is available in this package.
 Box-Jenkins Methods and Holt-Winters Methods are not available in this package.
 <br>
 The script first changed the column names, reformat the date column, and aggregate the passenger count in Month/Year in millions.
 Then immediately fit the data set to the training model.
 <br>